patrickwayodi/coldbox/README.md

 ## To Do

-* For a list of things to be implemented, see docs/todo.md
+* For a list of things that are yet to be implemented, see docs/todo.md

 ## To get more help